emfcamp/Website/templates/volunteer/info/handbook.md

 ### EMF 2028 Ticket Vouchers

-<strong>Anyone who does two or more shifts will be sent a pre-sale voucher to buy tickets
+<strong>Anyone who does two or more full shifts will be sent a pre-sale voucher to buy tickets
 for EMF 2028.</strong> Some shifts that are particularly short, particularly long, or just not very desirable (looking at you 7am shift moving bins around) will have a multiplier applied to them for this purpose.

-You'd need to do 4 0.5x shifts, but only one 2x shift to qualify for a voucher.
+Any shift not marked with a multiplier in the schedule counts as one full shift, while shifts with something like "0.5x" next to them count as half a shift, "2x" counts as two shifts, and so on.
+You'd need 4 0.5x shifts to qualify for a voucher, but only one 2x shift.
+All shifts qualify for one meal token (except kitchen shifts, where they're engaging in nepotism and giving everyone two, so sign up for them if you like free food)!

 ## How to volunteer